dEAduction/dEAduction/.github/ISSUE_TEMPLATE/bug-or-problem-report.md

 3. [ ] This issue deals with one and only one issue (if you have multiple issues, please open multiple issues).
 4. [ ] I correctly labeled my issue (see commented rules below).
 5. [ ] I want to fix this bug.
-(Check if yo do, no judgement if you do not!)
+(Check if you do, no judgement if you do not!)

    <!-- Include one and only one of the following Area labels:
    - area::code